alters-mit/magnebot/doc/api/magnebot_controller.md

 ### Camera

 _These commands rotate the Magnebot's camera or add additional camera to the scene.
-They call communicate() exactly once (see "Frame skipping" in this document)._
+They advance the simulation by exactly 1 frame._

 #### rotate_camera